-8. If the request is for an advanced, unusual or complicated transaction that requires special knowledge or training that the notary does not have.
+8. If the request is for an advanced, unusual, complicated, remote or online transaction that requires special knowledge, training or technology that the notary does not have.
 Or, the law or workplace policy does not authorize the notary to notarize a particular type of document.
 Some notary acts are lawful in one state, but unlawful in another state.

 Unable to Pay

 9. If the customer is unwilling or unable to pay the notary fee or travel fee.

 10. If the notary knows or has a reasonable suspicion that can be articulated, that the notarial act, document or the associated transaction is illegal, dishonest, deceptive, false, improper, fraudulent, or unauthorized.

 [See Notary Code of Professional Responsibility, Section IV-E-2, Improper Transaction.]

 If the notary knows or has a reasonable belief that the notarial act or the associated transaction is unlawful.

 [See Model Notary Act, Section 5-6(b)(1), Refusal to Notarize]